 A romantic weekend in the Champagne at Château de Sacy

-A pastoral weekend getaway in Champagne, France
+A rustic weekend getaway in Champagne, France

 It was a balmy 23 degrees in the wine-making town of Sacy, France, in mid-August, and I was overlooking the wee town below from one of the surrounding vineyard-clad slopes.
 In the mid 18th century, Sacy, just outside of France’s monarchical city of Reims, was a tiny farmer’s community.
 And to some extent, it still is today.
 When the cows left, fruit farmers took over, focussing on the production of grapes to create a local wine which was on prominent display at the coronation banquets of the kings of France of yore.

 We had come to spend our romantic weekend stumble among the most expansive Champagne slopes, at the base of the Montagne de Reims, chasing the pastoral spirit of the Champenois countryside.
 Le Montagne de Reims has long been central to its appeal among tranquility seekers and lovers of the outdoors.
 The empty landscapes, surrounding Sacy, that I was peering down upon, a major selling point.
-An antidote to the kind of travel where stellar views or famous sights always seem to have been overcrowded or overhyped.
+An antidote to the kind of travel where stellar views or famous sights always seem to have been overhyped.

 This is not Epernay, which can feel like a Disney-esque playground with its mansion-lined Avenue De Champgane and panoramic hot air balloon ride.
 Instead we eased our way further along the secluded ridges of the Champagnoise hills down to the sleepy town of Sacy, home to the up-and-coming Chateau de Sacy.